railsbridge-boston/railsbridge-boston/views/curriculum/ruby_language.markdown

 end
 ```

-This code goes through the fruits array item by item and runs the code between do and end for each item.
+This code goes through the fruits array item by item and runs the code between `do` and `end` for each item.
+In programming lingo, this is called __iteration__.
+With each iteration,

+1. the variable `f` is reassigned to an element in `fruits`, going in
+   order
+2. whatever value the variable `f` contains is passed to `puts` to print
+   out to the Terminal

-These lines should print a list of the fruits.
+So the code snippet above should print a list of the fruits in `fruits`.

 ### Step 10